Fearless (Le Sserafim EP)

 Fearless is the debut extended play by South Korean girl group Le Sserafim.
 It was released by Source Music on May 2, 2022, and contains five tracks, including the lead single of the same name.
 Fearless is the group's only release to include Kim Ga-ram, who was removed from the lineup on July 20, 2022.

+The album debuted at number two on the Gaon Album Chart and was certified double platinum by the Korea Music Content Association (KMCA) for selling 500,000 units.

 Background and release

 On March 14, 2022, Source Music announced it would be debuting a new girl group in collaboration with Hybe Corporation.
 One week later, Hybe Corporation announced the group would be debuting in May.
 On April 13, it was announced the group would release their debut extended play Fearless on May 2.
 On April 25, the track list was released, with "Fearless" announced as the lead single.
 Two days later, the highlight medley video was released.
 Music video teasers for the lead single were released on April 29 and May 1, respectively.